Case StudyCrisis communications

 CHCC’s owned media

 Throughout the COVID-19 pandemic, and especially at the beginning, it was critical to share accurate information quickly.
-To enable this effort, PR Consulting relied on its experience with myriad publication styles and communication methods to send messages that would be received and read by all segments of the CHCC community.
+To enable this effort, Bellingham PR & Communications relied on its experience with myriad publication styles and communication methods to send messages that would be received and read by all segments of the CHCC community.

 The information that helped shape CHCC’s response to the crisis was coming from a variety of sources, including state and federal agencies, local hospitals and health departments.
-PR Consulting worked alongside the CHCC leadership team to meticulously shape the messages that were published to internal and public audiences.
+Bellingham PR & Communications worked alongside the CHCC leadership team to meticulously shape the messages that were published to internal and public audiences.

 A custom homepage alert notice was published immediately.
 The alert page received frequent updates; an archived list of updates was added for reference purposes.